nim-lang/Nim/web/download.rst

 Installation based on generated C code
 --------------------------------------

+**Note:** The Nim compiler requires a C compiler to compile software.
+On Windows we recommend that you use
+`Mingw-w64 <http://mingw-w64.sourceforge.net/>`_.
+GCC is recommended on Linux and Clang on Mac.
+The Windows installers above already includes a C compiler.

 This installation method is the preferred way for Linux, Mac OS X, and other Unix like systems.